-• When mowing, operate the engine at full throttle for the best cutting action and performance of the grass handling system (GHS).
+- When mowing, operate the engine at full throttle for the best cutting action and performance of the grass handling system (GHS).
 Mowing with a lower engine RPM causes the mowing blade to not cut clean and tear the grass.
-The engine is designed to be operated at full speed.

-• When mowing in adverse conditions (tall and/or wet grass), mow the grass twice.
-Raise the mower to the highest setting - 4 in.
-(102 mm) - for the first pass and then make a second pass cutting to the desired height.

-• Use a slow setting on the FSC for trimming operations.

-• Make sure the mower is leveled properly for a smooth cut.
-Refer to Deck Leveling in Assembly Instructions.

-• Use an alternating stripe mowing pattern for best appearance and vary the direction of the stripe each time the grass is mowed to avoid wear patterns in the grass.

-• Avoid damage to the grass by slipping and skidding of the drive tires.
+The engine is designed to be operated at full speed. - When mowing in adverse conditions (tall and/or wet grass), mow the grass twice.
+Raise the mower to the highest setting 4 in.
+(102 mm) for the first pass and then make a second pass cutting to the desired height. - Use a slow setting on the FSC for trimming operations. - Make sure the mower is leveled properly for a smooth cut.
+Refer to Deck Leveling in Assembly Instructions. - Use an alternating stripe mowing pattern for best appearance and vary the direction of the stripe each time the grass is mowed to avoid wear patterns in the grass. - Avoid damage to the grass by slipping and skidding of the drive tires.
 Use smooth control movements of the steering levers since the hydrostatic transmissions are "power boosted controls" and jerking the levers can easily slip the tires.
-For sharp turns, do not allow the inside wheel to stop and twist on grass; pull inside steering lever into reverse for a smooth "rolling" turn (one wheel rolling forward while the other rolls backward).

-• When using a side discharge mower deck, the side discharge deflector shield must not be removed and must be kept in the lowest possible position to deflect grass clippings and thrown objects downward.
+For sharp turns, do not allow the inside wheel to stop and twist on grass; pull inside steering lever into reverse for a smooth "rolling" turn (one wheel rolling forward while the other rolls backward). - When using a side discharge mower deck, the side discharge deflector shield must not be re-moved and must be kept in the lowest possible position to deflect grass clippings and thrown objects downward.
 Orient the side discharge away from sidewalks or streets to minimize cleanup of clippings.
 When mowing close to obstacles, orient the side discharge away from obstacles to reduce the chance of damage to property by thrown objects.

-Side Discharge Deflector Shield in Lowest Position

-• When operating on a slope, reduce speed and use caution to start, stop, and maneuver.
-Avoid sharp turns or sudden changes in direction.
-The maximum recommended slope operating angle is 15 degrees or 26% grade.

-Maximum Recommended Slope

-Do not mow or dump grass within 5 feet (1.5 meters) of an embankment or retaining wall with drop off.